The Stigma Attached to Alzheimer's Disease

 - Be a part of the solution.
 Advocate for yourself and millions of others by speaking out and raising awareness.

 The Alzheimer's Association also recently launched ALZConnected, a social networking community designed specifically for people with Alzheimer's disease and caregivers.
 After becoming a member (at no cost), ALZConnected users can connect and communicate with people who understand their challenges, pose questions and offer solutions to dementia-related issues and create public and private groups organized around a dedicated topic.

-The Report released today includes 10 recommendations to enable governments and societies to tackle stigma, including encouraging greater public education.
+The Report includes 10 recommendations to enable governments and societies to tackle stigma, including encouraging greater public education.
 Nearly half of the survey respondents pointed to increasing education and raising awareness about Alzheimer's and dementia as a much-needed, high priority action.
 Other recommendations are to provide more opportunities for people with dementia to share their experiences and ensure that they are included in everyday activities.

 In addition to the survey results, the World Alzheimer Report 2012 includes essays by people with dementia, care and social science researchers, and legislators, and multiple examples of "best practice" programs from around the world, including: